CrowdStrike/ansible_collection_falcon/README.md

 # Ansible Collection - crowdstrike.falcon

-The Falcon Ansible Collection serves as a comprehensive toolkit for streamlining your interactions with the CrowdStrike Falcon console.
+The Falcon Ansible Collection serves as a comprehensive toolkit for streamlining your interactions with the CrowdStrike Falcon platform.

 ## :speaker: Announcements

-As of September 15, 2023, we are excited to announce the release of Version 4 of the Falcon Ansible Collection.
-With this exciting release, we are focusing our resources on
+As of September 15, 2023, Version 4 of the Falcon Ansible Collection has been officially launched.
+Our team will be dedicating its efforts to the advancement and support of this new version.
-Version 4 to bring you enhanced features and support.

 ### Important Notice for Version 3